My dream is that people will realize that farm animals are no different than their pets

 More and more scientific data is coming out that proves what many people have known all along–cows, chickens, goats, turkeys, pigs, sheep and other species of farm animals are just as curious, emotive, intelligent, and individual as our own companion animals.
 Science is proving that they suffer and feel pain just as much as dogs, cats, or human beings.
 In 2014, scientists from Wageningen University in the Netherlands conducted a series of experiments with ninety-six pigs to determine what level of empathy, if any, they experience for one another.
 The scientists were shocked at the results.
 In addition to feeling a high level of empathy for the other pigs as they experienced stressful situations, they cognitively experienced the feelings in a way that was previously thought to be distinctly human.

-Scientists and animal rights advocates in Germany have come together to develop a technology that will end the mass-slaughter of the 45 million male chicks born into the country’s egg industry each year.
-Researchers have developed a method that determines the sex of each fertilized egg before the chick inside develops.
+Scientists and animal rights advocates in Germany came together and developed a technology that can potentially end the mass slaughter of the 45 million male chicks born into the country’s egg industry each year.
+Researchers developed a method that determines the sex of each fertilized egg before the chick inside develops.
 This enables the removal of all male-identified eggs before the fetus develops, leaving only the female eggs to hatch.
-This technology is set to be in place by 2017, making Germany the first country in the world to implement this practice.
+This technology was introduced in 2018, and makes Germany the first country in the world to implement this practice.

 Undercover Videos Exposing Cruelty and Inspiring Change